Wolf3s/xbmc4xbox-python/python/Doc/library/unittest.rst

    .. method:: setUp()

       Method called to prepare the test fixture.
-This is called immediately before calling the test method; other than :exc:`AssertionError` or :exc:`SkipTest`, any exception raised by this method will be considered an error rather than a test failure.
+This is called immediately before calling the test method; any exception raised by this method will be considered an error rather than a test failure.
 The default implementation does nothing.

    .. method:: tearDown()